EdoLabs/m2m-quicktour/README.md

 ### Client-Server
 ![](assets/quicktour.svg)
 [](https://raw.githubusercontent.com/EdoLabs/src2/master/quicktour.svg?sanitize=true)
-In this quick tour, we will create a simple server application that generates random numbers as its sole service and a client application that will access the random numbers using a *pull* and *push* method.
+In this quick tour, we will create a simple server application that generates random numbers as its sole service and a client application that will access the random number using a *pull* and *push* method.

-Using a *pull-method*, the client will capture the random numbers as one time function call.
+Using a *pull-method*, the client will capture the random number as one time function call.

-Using a *push-method*, the client will watch the value of the random numbers.
+Using a *push-method*, the client will watch the value of the random number.
 The remote device will check the random value every 5 seconds.
 If the value changes, it will send or *push* the new value to the client.

 Before you start, [create an account](https://www.node-m2m.com/m2m/account/create) and register your remote device.
 You also need a [node.js](https://nodejs.org/en/) installation on your client and device computers.